Wood (crater)

-Wood is a lunar impact crater that lies entirely within the interior of the much larger walled plain Landau, on the far side of Moon.
+Wood is a lunar impact crater that lies entirely within the interior of the much larger feature Landau, a walled plain on the far side of Moon.
+It is located at the approximate margin of the Coulomb-Sarton Basin, a 530 km wide impact crater of Pre-Nectarian age.

 Wood is situated along the northwestern part of the floor of Landau, and shares a common northwestern rim with the larger impact.
 The inner wall of the northwest rim extends inward about halfway toward the crater midpoint, where there is a central peak.
+The infrared spectrum of pure crystalline plagioclase has been identified on this rise.
 The rim of Wood is somewhat worn and uneven, with a small crater laid across the southwest section.
 The surviving interior floor is nearly level and is marked only by a few small craters.

 Prior to formal naming by the IAU in 1970, Wood was called Crater 96.

-Wood lies at the approximate margin of the Coulomb-Sarton Basin, a 530 km wide impact crater of Pre-Nectarian age.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Wood.